What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Anatomy and functions of the branches of the vagus nerve

-Characteristic clinical picture
+Typical clinical picture

-If the vagus nerve is damaged, then the symptoms of the disorder will depend on the location of the lesion, its depth and degree:
+If the vagus nerve is damaged, the symptoms of the disorder will depend on the location of the lesion, its depth and degree:

 Establishing diagnosis